microsoft/ApplicationInsights-JS/docs/upgrade/v3_BreakingChanges.md

 --- | --- | --- | --- | --- |
 Latest ✔ | Latest ✔ | 9+ Full ✔ | Latest ✔ | Latest ✔ |

-> Note: ES3/IE8 compatibilityhas been removed, so if you need to retain ES3 compatibility you will need to remain on the 2.x.x versions of the SDK.
+> Note: ES3/IE8 compatibility has been <u>__removed__</u>, so if you need to retain ES3 compatibility you will need to remain on the 2.x.x versions of the SDK.